Goostachio/Attendance/README.md

 2. The **guest** takes the next move.
 3. Both players can **chat** during the game.
 4. Either player can **surrender**, which closes the room.
+5. The room will be closed after the game or timer is finished

 ---